openflighthpc/flight-report/README.md

 - Be created in `etc/checks/` and end with `.sh`
 - Contain a line starting `# Description:` followed by a brief description of what the script does
 - Be a BASH script

+For a user to have access to encrypted checks and have their checks automatically saved to a report file they will need to be in the privileged users list in the config file.

 ### Encrypted Checks